-The unaudited Annual Accounts were issued on 28 June 2024 by Lorraine Paisey, Treasurer.
+The unaudited Annual Accounts were issued on 27 June 2025.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2024, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2025, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.